SQM2021/SQM2021.github.io/_pages/general-info/poster-logo.md

 ## Logo

-The four types of logos can be downloaded via the following link.
+You can download the four types of logos via the following link.

 Download all in pdf, png, jpg(.zip):
 <a href="https://sqm2022.pusan.ac.kr/assets/files/sqm2022-logo/sqm2022LogoPack.zip" download>PNU Server</a>,